Monetary reforms

 Nummus

-where the new coins were introduced in silver of the siliqua
+where new coins in silver were introduced, like the siliqua

 siliqua siliqua